-During the fall and spring semesters, a regular work week is Monday through Friday for all fulltime faculty, unless approved otherwise by the supervising Academic Dean and VCAA.
-Faculty members are responsible for posting and keeping 10 office hours per week in addition to their full-time teaching load.
+During the fall and spring semesters, a regular work week is considered Monday through Friday for all full-time faculty, unless approved otherwise by the Academic Dean and VCAA.
+Faculty members are responsible for posting and maintaining 10 office hours per week on their primary campus in addition to their full-time teaching load.
 Any additional instruction time (scheduled overload) must be completed IN ADDITION to the regular load and office hour requirement.
-Schedules should be provided to the supervising Academic Dean, VCAA, and physically and electronically posted one (1) week prior to the start date of the fall or spring semester.
+Schedules should be provided to the Academic Coordinator, Academic Dean, Director, VCAA's office, and physically and electronically posted one (1) week following the start date of the fall and spring semesters.
 Adjustments may be made due to changes in course offerings.
 Exceptions for technical program faculty may be made accordingly.